JoelPigeon/JoelPigeon/README.md

 ## Hi there! 👋
-My name is Yoel Han and I am a Chemistry Student at University of Texas at Dallas
+⚡My name is Yoel Han and I am a Undergraudate Researcher and Chemistry Student at University of Texas at Dallas

-💻 I'm looking to collaborate on new open-source projects.

 🌱 Interests:
 * Building Sci-Tech Businesses